evawiedmann/doctor-lookup/README.md

 # Doctor Lookup

-## Created by Eva Wiedmann on 23 Novemenber 2019
+## Created by Eva Wiedmann on 8 December 2019

 ### Project Description